Mental Illness Symptoms, Causes and Types

 Factitious disorder

-These disorders or conditions where a person wontedly creates or complains of symptoms in order to receive the role of a patient in need of help.
+These disorders or conditions are where a person willfully creates or complains of symptoms in order to receive the role of a patient in need of help.

 Tic disorder

-People with tic disorder make unusual sounds or display body movements that or quickly sudden repeated and uncontrollable.
-Mostly these sounds and movements are involuntarily done by that person.
+People with a tic disorder make unusual sounds or display body movements that are quick, sudden, repeated, and uncontrollable.
+Mostly, these sounds and movements are involuntary for that person.

-These are the major classification of mental illness, however other diseases or health conditions that include various sleep-deprived problems and dementia or also classified as mental illnesses because they involve the brain and the problem is related to it.
+These are the major classifications of mental illness.
+However, other diseases or health conditions that include various sleep-deprived problems and dementia are also classified as mental illnesses because they involve the brain, and the problem is related to it.
 Such a mental illness can make a person exhibit various symptoms.

-What are the symptoms exhibited by a mentally ill person?
+What are the symptoms of mental illness for a mentally ill person?

 Some of the commonly exhibited mental health symptoms are as follows